 The better alternative is the other way around.
 Give us your budget and our architect will design a custom house with the appropriate size and maximum specifications that can be bought with what you can afford.

 Confidently, we assure you that when we build your home, the projected cost of the construction is fairly accurate because our cost estimate is based on correct “value engineering” principles.
 We are able to work on your budget by coming up with the best alternative materials and methods without sacrificing quality.
 So, just tell us how much you are willing to invest and we can start from there.

 With budget in mind, the house plans are designed and drawn, technical specifications and bill of materials are prepared and the final project cost is reached.
 When all parties are agreeable, an Agreement of Construction contract is executed and building permits are secured; the construction phase will begin consequently.

-We at Builders Unlimited do everything we can to make this whole process stress-free by offering clients upfront computations and being open about processes and potential budgetary risks.
+We at Builders Philippines do everything we can to make this whole process stress-free by offering clients upfront computations and being open about processes and potential budgetary risks.
 Some outright costs are house design fees and processing fees for building permits.

 [ Read also: The Philippine House Construction Process, for additional information on procedures and loan options. ]

-Philippine Builders Unlimited commits itself to completing projects on time and to never go over budget.
+Philippine Builders commits itself to completing projects on time and to never go over budget.
 We do this by preparing all purchase orders based on the bill of materials immediately after the signing of the construction contract, before the actual construction even begins.
 This puts us away from possible price escalation of materials during the construction phase, which is usually the reason why other contractors go beyond the contracted project cost.